top of page

 Most would hopefully admit that, in the final analysis, the mathematical key promoted in this book has done a rather stellar job of dating significant events in the Creation saga, as understood by the Judeo-Christian tradition.
 Promising the moon, when thoroughly examined it’s thrown in the sun and the stars for good measure.
 And, in short, it’s performed way above expectations, passing every test put to it and then some.

-And once again the 2/3rds Rule is vindicated.
 But all these passed tests aside, this does not mean that there haven't been any anomalous findings.
 In every scientific theory, there are going to be some outliers; data points that don't quite fit with the bigger picture.
-And sometimes, if big enough, these anomalies can also be fatal the theory.
+And sometimes, if big enough, these anomalies can also be fatal to the theory.
 This would not be the case with the 2/3rds Rule, however.
 It has its share of anomalies, too.
-But none are nowhere near the category of what might be considered a fatal flaw.
+But none are anywhere near what might be considered a fatal flaw.

 For instance, if the 2/3rds Rule had failed to provide the dates for any of the major events in Christ’s life (such as those of His conception, birth and baptism) that would be a fatal flaw.
 Similarly, if the dates it arrived at in New Testament times coincided with no more commemorations on the Hebrew calendar beyond what would be expected by chance, that too would be sufficient grounds to reject the theory.
 But, as has been shown, the 2/3rds Rule met both of those requirements and all the other criteria needed to prove itself legitimate.